0xC0000054/sc4-more-building-styles/README.md

 If the building has any of the following values in its Occupant Groups property (0xAA1DD396), it indicates that the building is W2W.
-If the property is not present, the building will not be considered W2W.

 The following W2W occupant group values are supported: